"Ethics is nothing else than reverence for life.” Albert Schweitzer

 - Advocate calls reviewee within 48 hours after notification has been sent.

-- The situation is assessed by an ERS team consisting of the Advocate, Case Manager and additional team members as required.
+- The complaint is assessed by an ERS team consisting of the Advocate, Case Manager and additional team members as required.

 - Decisions of review can include:

-- Ethics violation has occurred and a Mutually Agreed-Upon Plan of Action (MPoA) is created to address the situation.
+- Ethics violation has occurred and a Plan of Action (MPoA) is created to address the behavior/s that created an ethical violation.

 Sexual Conduct Policy